lguerdan/lguerdan.github.io/_pages/about.md

 social: true
 ---

-I am a Ph.D. student in the [Human-Computer Interaction Institute (HCII)](https://www.hcii.cmu.edu/) within the School of Computer Science at Carnegie Mellon University.
-I am fortunate to be advised by [Steven Wu](https://zstevenwu.com/) and [Ken Holstein](https://kenholstein.myportfolio.com/).
+I am a Ph.D. student in the [Human--Computer Interaction Institute (HCII)](https://www.hcii.cmu.edu/) within the School of Computer Science at Carnegie Mellon University.
+I am fortunate to be advised by [Ken Holstein](https://kenholstein.myportfolio.com/) and [Steven Wu](https://zstevenwu.com/).

+**I develop methods for measuring the capabilities, risks, and limitations of AI systems.** I study statistical approaches for evaluating AI systems themselves, as well as frameworks for understanding the broader sociotechnical context in which AI systems operate and interact with humans.
+My work bridges ideas from ML, Statistics, Human--Computer Interaction, and the Quantitative Social Sciences to advance an emerging interdisciplinary science of AI evaluation.

-**I develop statistical tools for measuring the capabilities and limitations of algorithmic systems.** I am especially interested in developing practical methods for addressing sociotechnical evaluation challenges --- e.g., related to imperfect "ground truth" labels and unobserved contextual information.
-My work is generously supported by an [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/) and the [Center for Advancing Safety of Machine Intelligence (CASMI)](https://casmi.northwestern.edu/).
+My work is generously supported by an [NSF Graduate Research Fellowship](https://www.nsfgrfp.org/), the [Center for Advancing Safety of Machine Intelligence](https://casmi.northwestern.edu/), and the [National Institute for Standards and Technology (NIST)](https://casmi.northwestern.edu/).

-Previously, I completed my Master's in Computer Science at Cambridge.
-I also studied Computer Science and Psychology at the University of Missouri, where I co-founded [TigerAware](https://tigeraware.com/), a mobile research platform.

----
-**Research Keywords:** Sociotechnical Evaluation, Measurement, Validity, Uncertainty Quantification, Human-Algorithm Decision-Making.

----